yeahyuhk/Joust-Arcade-Clone/README.md

-# JoustArcadeClone
+# Joust Arcade Clone
-Clone of 1982 Arcade Game "Joust", built in GameMaker from scratch
+Clone of 1982 Arcade Game "Joust", built in GameMaker from scratch.